microsoft/DirectXShaderCompiler/docs/DXIL.rst

   !9 = !{i32 0}

-Currently three values are valid for FP version
+Currently three values are valid for floating point flag

 * 0: FP32 math operations on denorm may or may not flush to zero
 * 1: FP32 math operations perserve Denorms